svinther/fastflow/README.md

 helm -n fastflow upgrade --install fastflow chart
 ```

-To install in more namespasces, create the namespace and run the helm command again, this time with the
+To install in more namespaces, create the namespace and run the helm command again, this time with the
 `--skip-crds` flag.

 ```shell